farhad324/Auto-Chloro-A-Crop-Disease-Classifier-and-Remedies-Provider-In-Bangla/README.md

 ### Generating Images & Processing:

-We used os.listdir for fetching list of all the images in the folder which works as the lables for our dataset.
+We used os.listdir for fetching the list of all the images in the folder which works as the labels for our dataset.
 Here we take only the training dataset images from our plant disease dataset.
 This part of code is used to define training and testing data into the model.
 ```python
 img_size=48